Coronavirus (COVID-19) Plan

 - Other symptoms of COVID-19 are improving

 If you go to a medical provider outside of campus and are tested positive you need to complete the self-report form the same day you receive your results.

 Your reassignment will be sent to your University email address and will have directions about the next steps to take for your temporary housing.

 You are not allowed to leave your room or have visitors.

 The assistant director for outreach from University Housing will contact you.

-You will be connected to campus dining, which allows you to order meals online to be delivered to your temporary room.
 If you have a meal plan, there is no extra charge.
 If you do not have a meal plan, your student account will be charged the daily rate.
 Meals ordered through dining services will be delivered to your temporary housing assignment.

 You will place trash outside your room following the directions provided in the email you receive.
 Trash should be placed in the bin outside by 9 a.m.
 Monday and Thursday.